Immigration policy of the second Trump administration: Proclamation of "invasion" and broad restrictions

 On July 2, 2025, US district court judge Randolph D. Moss ruled the proclamation illegal, stating he failed to find any statute or Constitutional provision that gave the president the authority to "adopt an alternative immigration system, which supplants the statutes that Congress has enacted and the regulations that the responsible agencies have promulgated."
-Moss suspended his ruling for 14 days to allow for an anticipated appeal.
+On April 24, 2026, the US Court of Appeals for the District of Columbia upheld Judge Moss's ruling blocking the proclamation.
+In her majority opinion, Judge Michelle Childs wrote that existing immigration law “does not allow the president to remove plaintiffs under summary removal procedures of his own making”.

-Changing the process of applying for admission into the United States
+Restricting admission and parole

 President Trump's Executive Order 14165, titled "Securing Our Borders", makes three big changes to the process of applying for admission into the United States.
+This is followed by further actions to restrict admission and parole, primarily of asylum seekers.

 Reinstating Migrant Protection Protocols

 First, Trump reinstated the Migrant Protection Protocols (MPP), a policy also known as "Remain in Mexico" that was put in place during his first term in office.
 This program states that all asylum-seekers or refugees who arrive at the southern border seeking entry into the United States must remain in or return to Mexico while they await their admission or court removal proceedings, if already entered illegally.
 In other words, asylum-seekers cannot come into or stay in the United States during this waiting period.